 Loading funds onto your Focus Card is treated as an ACH withdrawal from your Texas ABLE account.
-After the second withdrawal per month, each subsequent withdrawal is subject to a \$1.00 ACH processing fee.
+The monthly account maintenance fee entitles you to two free withdrawals per month from your ABLE account; however, after the second withdrawal per month, each subsequent withdrawal is subject to a \$1.00 ACH processing fee.
 Any funds loaded onto your Focus Card and not spent on Qualified Disability Expenses within 60 days following the end of the calendar year may be considered non-qualified withdrawals subject to federal income tax and an additional 10% federal tax.

-The beneficiary of the account can request a card or, if there is an Authorized Legal Representative on the account, the representative can request a card for themselves or for the beneficiary, but not both.
+The Beneficiary of the account can request a card or, if there is an Authorized Legal Representative on the account, the representative can request a card for themselves or for the Beneficiary, but not for both.
 If there is a change in the Authorized Legal Representative, the program or the Bank may place restrictions or holds on or deactivate any Focus Card previously issued.